craigdsouza/craigdsouza/README.md

 - 👋 Hi, I’m @craigdsouza
-- 👀 I’m interested in:  GIS, RS, Python for data analysis / modeling
+- 👀 I’m interested in:  GIS, RS, Python for modeling in water resources & agriculture
-- 🌱 I’m currently learning: PyQGIS
+- 🌱 I’m currently learning: pySEBAL, geeSEBAL
-- 💞️ I’m looking to collaborate on: QGIS, Groundwater modeling
+- 💞️ I’m looking to collaborate on: any open source RS libraries for water resources / agriculture
 - 📫 How to reach me : email craigds022@gmail.com

 <!---